streetpea/chiaki-ng/docs/setup/configuration.md

     === "It didn't work :frowning:"

         !!!
-Error "An error occurred"
+Failure "An error occurred"

             1. Please try closing and re-launching to make sure it wasn't some sort of temporary snafu (maybe your console was updating something and didn't want to let you connect right away).